 Radiology Technologist Schools and Careers in Wyoming

-This page contains a guide to radiologic technologist and technician schools in Wyoming that can help inform your choice on where to attend school.
-There are a few degree programs in Wyoming that provide training and experience for students interested in learning about radiologic technology and diagnostic imaging.
-Since there are only a few schools in Wyoming that offer programs in radiologic technology, prospective students may wish to look at programs offered in nearby states including Colorado, Idaho, Montana, Nebraska, South Dakota, and Utah.
+This guide to radiologic technologist and technician schools in Wyoming can help inform your choice on where to attend school.
+Since there are few schools in Wyoming that offer programs in radiologic technology, prospective students may wish to look at programs offered in nearby states including Colorado, Idaho, Montana, Nebraska, South Dakota, and Utah.
 Attending school online is another option to consider, which can offer greater flexibility and prospects for learning about specialty radiology practice areas.
 Read about the difference between radiology technologists and radiology technicians.
 Continue reading to find more information about careers in radiologic technology and radiologic technologist and technician schools in Wyoming, including a table of rad tech programs, profiles of select programs in the state, and more.

 Quick Facts

-- There are 3 colleges with radiologic technology degree programs in Wyoming.1
+• There are 2 not-for-profit colleges with radiologic technology degree programs in Wyoming.1

 Wyoming Medical Imaging Schools Comparison